-"Proof attached" is a name of an email spam campaign that is categorized as sextortion scam.
-As a rule, scams of this type are used to scare people (recipients), to trick them into thinking that scammers have recorded an embarrassing video (or taken photos) and will spread it if recipients will not send them a particular amount of money.
-Simply said, this is a scam that is used to swindle people out of their money, we strongly recommend to ignore emails of this type.
+"Proof attached" is the name of a spam email campaign that is categorized as a 'sextortion' scam.
+Generally, scams of this type are used to scare people (recipients) and trick them into believing that scammers have recorded a compromising video (or taken photos) and will proliferate the material unless recipients pay a specific sum.
+In summary, this scam is used to extort money from people and we strongly recommend that you ignore the emails.

-There are at least two variants of this particular scam, however, them main point is basically the same.
-These emails say that a recipient has installed some program that allowed these cyber criminals to use a computer's microphone and webcam.
-It is stated that the webcam was used to record an embarrassing video of a recipient watching some pornography video.
-Besides, it says that this program is capable of stealing data such as contacts, some account details and so on.
-Scammers urge recipients to send them $310 in three days (or $660 in two days, depending on the version of this scam).
-One way or another, the money must be transferred using cryptocurrency (Bitcoin).
-There is a Bitcoin wallet address provided in both variants.
-Additionally, their emails contain attachments (archive files) that contain some videos, photos, text files and so on.
-These files are presented as a proof that scammers have access to a recipient's computer.
-However, these archives are password protected.
-In order to open/extract any of these files, people have to pay for it first.
-These scam emails contain web links that open either Satoshibox or Cryptonator pages (as in screenshots below) that should be used to make a payment.
-We strongly recommend not to pay for it, this is just another way to extract money from people.
+There are at least two variants of this particular scam, however, their purpose is essentially identical.
+The emails state that the recipient has installed a program that allowed these cyber criminals to use the computer microphone and webcam.
+It is stated that the webcam was used to record an embarrassing video of the recipient watching a pornographic video.
+This program is apparently capable of stealing data such as contacts, account details, and so on.
+Scammers urge recipients to pay $310 within three days (or $660 within two days, depending on the version of this scam).
+In either case, the money must be transferred using a cryptocurrency (Bitcoin).
+A Bitcoin wallet address is provided in both variants.
+Additionally, the emails contain attachments (archive files) that contain videos, photos, text files, and so on.
+These files are presented as 'proof' that scammers have access to the recipient's computer, however, these archives are password protected.
+To open/extract these files, people must first pay.
+These scam emails contain web links that open Satoshibox or Cryptonator pages (as in the screenshots below) for making payments.
+We strongly recommend that you do not pay, since this is just another way to extort money from people.

 |Name||Proof Attached Email Scam|